 Sometimes I add olives, sometimes I don’t.
-If I’m making it for a meal, I throw in chopped grilled chicken breast.
+If I’m making it for a carnivore, I throw in a chopped grilled chicken breast.
 You can make the croutons out of any bread you have around.
-The real constants (for me) in this salad are fresh mozzarella, basil and tomatoes.
+The only real constants (for me) in this salad are fresh mozzarella, basil, and tomatoes.

-When put together, this salad has it all….crunchy croutons, creamy mozzarella, salty capers, crisp cucumbers, tangy dressing.
+When combined together, this salad has it all….crunchy croutons, creamy mozzarella, salty capers, crisp cucumbers, tangy dressing.
 Perfect for a hot, humid August night.

 Once again, I’m giving you a salad that serves 4 regular adults, or at my house 2 hungry friends sharing a bottle of wine.